Here’s how to get your digestive system back on track after your Diwali indulgence

 Limit salty foods

 Highly processed foods tend to be high in sodium and low in fiber, both of which can contribute to that bloated feeling.
 Get in the habit of reading food labels.
-When
+When buying processed, canned, or frozen foods, shoot for no more than 500 mg of sodium per serving in any product.

 Go slow with the beans and gassy vegetables

 If you're not used to eating beans, they can cause that gassy feeling.
 So can the cruciferous family of vegetables, such as broccoli, brussels sprouts, and cauliflower.
 That doesn't mean you should give up on these super-nutritious, high-fiber vegetables.
-Just work them into your diet slowly until your body adjusts to the compounds
+Just work them into your diet slowly until your body adjusts to the compounds that can initially cause gas.

 Eat smaller meals more often